-The first plot we selected according to our research criteria (available infrastructure, etc.) is one of a number of derelict plots that were discovered on walks around the fringe areas of Graz.
+The first plot we selected according to our research criteria (available infrastructure, etc.) is one of a number of brownfield plots that were discovered on walks around the fringe areas of Graz.
 It is located in the District of Gries directly next to the ramp of the centrally located Citypark shopping centre on Lazarettgürtel ring road.
-It is an oblong plot that is accessed via a driveway through the rear courtyard of a gründerzeit perimeter block development on Fabriksgasse.
-At the moment, it is used as a parking space, mainly by the neighbouring bakery.
-On its western boundary, a fence alongside the access road via Fabriksgasse separates the plot from the grounds of Citypark shopping centre.
+It is an oblong plot that is accessed via a driveway through the rear courtyard of a Gründerzeit perimeter block development on Fabriksgasse.
+At the moment, it is used as a carpark, mainly by the neighbouring bakery.
+On its western boundary, a fence alongside the access road via Fabriksgasse currently separates the plot from the grounds of Citypark shopping centre.

-From an urbanistic point of view, the plot is situated at the interface between historically developed village structures (Karlauerplatz), where in the 19th century commercial and industrial businesses first settled along the Mühlgang mill stream, a residential area consisting mainly of detached houses and tower blocks (dormitory town) as well as modern commercial buildings and a shopping centre chiefly designed for vehicle traffic (car-friendly city).
-The area is connected to public transport facilities (bus) and to the inner city of Graz.
-In terms of urban planning, the principle of the functional city through functional separation of dwelling and working quarters has been implemented on a small scale (Athens Charter 1933, German translation 1962).
+From an urbanistic point of view, the plot is situated at the interface between historically developed village structures (Karlauerplatz), where in the 19th century commercial and industrial businesses first settled along the Mühlgang mill stream, a residential area largely consists of single-family homes and residential blocks (dormitory town) as well as modern commercial buildings and a shopping centre chiefly designed for vehicle traffic (car-friendly city).
+The area has access to public transport (bus) connecting it to the inner city of Graz.
+In terms of urban planning, the principle of the functional city through the functional separation of dwelling and working quarters has been implemented on a small scale (Athens Charter 1933, German translation 1962).

-Low village-like commercial and residential buildings are confronted with an urban density of tower blocks (vertical city) and an over-dimensioned conglomerate of shopping centre structures.
+Low village-like commercial and residential buildings are confronted with an urban density of tower blocks (vertical city) and an over-dimensioned conglomerate of shopping centre buildings.

 Hilpert, Thilo (Hg.)
 (1988): Le Corbusiers “Charta von Athen” Texte und Dokumente.
 Kritische Neuausgabe.
 Bauwelt Fundamente 56.
 2. Aufl.
 Viewg & Sohn.
 Braunschweig / Wiesbaden.